alexanderteinum/palindrome/README.md

 # Palindrome

-Figures out if name is a palindrome or not.
+Determines whether name is a palindrome or not.